argonautproject/cds-hooks-for-pama/guidance.md

 The `scratchpad.*` messages can be used with resource-type payloads [as described in the SMART Web Messaging specification](https://github.com/smart-on-fhir/smart-web-messaging/blob/master/README.md#messagetype--scratchpad-fhir-api-interactions) to create, update, or remove draft orders from the CDS Client's UI state.

 The `ui.done` message can be used [as described in the SMART Web Messaging specification](https://github.com/smart-on-fhir/smart-web-messaging/blob/master/README.md#messagetype--ui-influence-ehr-ui) to close the app and return control back to the CDS Client, retaining the context from which the app was launched.

+**Implementation note:** After a companion app returns control to the EHR via `ui.done`, the EHR will typically re-invoke the CDS Service with updated orders (i.e., based on the `scratchpad.*` messages sent by the app).
+The CDS Service can correlate this re-invocation with the previous app invocation by using a combination or `ServiceRequest.id` values and `pama-rating-consult-id` extension values -- so any information collected from the clinician during app interactions can be applied in responding to re-invocation.
+For example, if a clinician answered a question in-app like "Are any of the following red-flag symptoms present?", then the answers to that question can be re-applied to any follow-up queries that result after the app has called `ui.done`.

+_app link_ values contains an `appContext` property that conveys relevant context; CDS Service developers are encouraged to use opaque handles into context stored server-side, or otherwise to make `appContext` values tamper-proof, rather than directly embedding data in the `appContext`.

 ## End to end example CDS Scenario: (working on it!)
 ### CDS Client